levonk/interview-data-engineer/README.md

 * Provide a normalized understanding of the candidates coding skills

 ## Guidelines
-* If you recieved this, or any details about this, prior to it being assigned to you then please notify the interviewer before starting.
+* If you recieved this, or any details about this, prior to it being assigned to you from a full time employee representative of the company you're interviewing at then please notify the interviewer before starting.
+Agents of the company (consultants, recruiters, etc...) are not considered full time employees.
-* Do not fork this repository for your answer
+* Do not fork this repository if you will be providing an answer.
-* If you think this is going to take a significant amount of time, don't do this.
+* If you think this is going to take a significant amount of your time, don't do this.
 * Do not assume that you should only use tools/services that can run within your IDE.
 The preference is to identify what production level tools/libraries/services you would recommend.
 * The team currently uses Eclipse and IntelliJ
 * Submit the work via GitHub